peterdsharpe/physicsnemo-cfd/workflows/domino_design_sensitivities/README.md

 - Config and distributed setup (Hydra + `DistributedManager`)
 - Loading a geometry with PyVista
 - Running `DoMINOInference` to get results and sensitivities
-- Postprocessing to surface-normal and smoothed fields
+- Post-processing to surface-normal and smoothed fields
 - Visualization and warping for intuition

 ## API